ess-dmsc-dram/documents/mantid/instrument-discussions/reflectometry.md

 - later GISANS and off-specular (manual cuts)
 - no MD data

-- ISIS reflectometry is a good start
+- ISIS reflectometry is a good start (INTER -> FREIA, POLREF -> ESTIA?)
   - but scripts should be accessible

 - measure until curve does not change anymore